sshyran/alpine-cloud-images/profiles/README.md

 `/tmp/setup-ami.d/setup_script`, and executed by the `setup-ami` script just before the final cleanup phase.

-If there are additional data or scripts that the setup script uses, use the `setup_copy` hash variable -- the key is the destination path under the build instance's `/tmp/setup-ami.d` directory, and the value is the local path to the source file or directory.
+If there are additional data or scripts that your setup script uses, use the `setup_copy` hash variable -- the key is the destination path under the build instance's `/tmp/setup-ami.d` directory, and the value is the local path to the source file or directory.
 No data is automatically installed in the AMI,